hozmaster/dyndnsgd/dns/TASKLIST.md

     - [ ] Remove disabled domains from array
     - [ ] Processed all remaining domains in the array:
         - [ ] Verify existing ip from given interface
-        - [ ] If update is required, update new ip value to the '@'-record to the GD service.
+        - [ ] If update is required, update new ip value of the domain must be saved to the '@'-record in the GD service.
-        - [ ] If ip address has changed, update it to also the database.
+        - [ ] If IP address has been changed, update the IP address also to the database.
 - [ ] Other
   - [ ] Clean codebase from not used code and files.
   - [ ] Installation shall create the database for the domains to the /var/db/goddy.db.
 It should be sqlite3 database.
-  - [ ] Check what is needed for the Log view.
+  - [ ] Check what is needed to show the Log view.